NVIDIA-AI-IOT/cuPCL/README.md

 1. lib implemented by CUDA
 2. Sample code showing the lib usage and checking the perf and accuracy by comparing its output with PCL's

 To get started, follow the instructions below.

-Xavier, Orin, and x86 are supported(For jp4.x, jp5.x, and x86_64 lib, please check to the respective branch).
+**Xavier, Orin, and Linux x86 are supported(For Jetpack 4.x, Jetpack 5.x, and Linux x86_64 library, please check the respective branch).**

 If you run into any issues please [let us know](../../issues).

 ## Getting Started